 How to make Classic Chicken Parmesan:

-- Prepare the chicken.
+Prepare the chicken.
 Using a cutting board, butterfly the chicken breasts, and then cut in half.
+You should have six equal sized portions.

 Variations to this recipe:

-- Use other bread crumbs and/or spices – Use whatever bread crumbs you have, and spice it up to your liking – extra Italian spices or make it spicy with red pepper flakes.
+- Use other bread crumbs and/or spices – Use whatever bread crumbs you have and spice it up to your liking – use extra Italian spices or make it spicy with red pepper flakes.

 - Skip the baking – You can continue cooking the chicken on the stove top, instead of finishing it in the oven.
 Just top with some warm marinara and some cheese.